AtishaRibeiro/lagartixa/posts/globe/text.md

 ## Conclusion

 Phew, that was a journey.

 I brushed over a lot of details, and even decided to leave out whole parts as there's just too much to talk about.
 I hope it does give a bit of an overview and can serve as a guideline to anyone who is trying to achieve something similar.
 If you're interested, all code is available on [the github page](https://github.com/AtishaRibeiro/globe).

+Enjoy this final result, I think it looks pretty good:
+TODO